Meet The Staff

 In 2007, he was on the guard staff with Teal Sound Drum Corps, where they received the DCI Division 2 bronze medal.
 In 2008, after helping out the administration the year before, he was asked to become the tour director.
 He remained the tour director for the 2009 season.
 He has had the privilege of being the University of South Alabama’s first color guard instructor and worked with several programs in the north Texas area as well as back in north Alabama.

-Now residing in Houston, TX, he is currently a judge and show support staff for US Bands as well as being on the color guard staff at Ganado High School in Ganado, TX.
+Now residing in Houston, TX, he is currently the color guard director at George Bush High School in Richmond.
+TX and is a judge and show support staff for US Bands.

 Born and raised in the Northeast, Dan Galan is a Creative Content Producer with strong personal ties to Drum Corps.
 He had been a part of multiple ensembles during his High School years, from multiple wind and jazz ensembles to eventually becoming connected to the marching arts by being a part of outdoor music programs and indoor percussion ensembles.
 Throughout the years he would hold onto this passion which would lead him to co-found a non-profit Drum Line for teens.
 He was also afforded the opportunity to be a drum line tech at high schools in New Jersey and California.